huntercox/wp-color-palette-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 == Description ==
-Create a color palette via the WP Admin and output to frontend as CSS variables on the root of every document.
+WordPress Plugin that creates a page in WP Admin for you to build a palette and add it to the frontend as CSS variables.

 This plugin does the following: